Sprout-AutoREST/Sprout/README.md

     }
 }
 ```

+## Optional Features
+Sprout also offers several optional features that you can enable by adding additional annotations to your entities:
+- `@SproutPolicy` Lets you define custom access policies for your each endpoint.
+- `@SproutId` Lets you define which field of your entity should be used as the ID field if you don't want to use the Database ID.

 Because the controllers depend on the interface instead of the generated service class, Spring will automatically inject your custom bean wherever Sprout needs it.